-The Master of Agriculture in Agribusiness degree is intended for students with a B.S. degree in a field other than agricultural economics such as animal science, agricultural communications, horticulture, or plant science.
+The Master of Agriculture in Agribusiness (M.Ag.) degree is intended for students with a B.S. degree in a field other than Minimum 15 hours in Agricultural Economics not including agricultural economics such as animal science, agricultural communications, horticulture, or plant science.
 The program is more flexible than a typical MBA program and is directly related to agriculture.
 The Master of Agriculture degree is a nonresearch degree and does not prepare students for advanced An example plan of study for the Master of Agriculture degree study at the Ph.D. level.
 Students with a B.S. in agricultural economics or a related field or students who plan to pursue a Ph.D. should enroll under the Master of Science option.

-Two majors are available within the degree:
+Two specializations are available within the degree: